pivotal/docs-tap/cartographer-conventions/troubleshooting.hbs.md

 1. Identify the error and deploy a fixed version of `convention server`.

-   + Be aware that the new deployment is not applied to the existing `PodIntent`s.
+   + The new deployment is not applied to the existing `PodIntent`s.
 It is only applied to the new `PodIntent`s.
    + To apply new deployment to exiting `PodIntent`, you must update the `PodIntent`, so the reconciler applies if it matches the criteria.

 ## <a id="server-not-secure"></a>Connection refused due to unsecured connection